Negative tripartite mutual information after quantum quenches in integrable systems: Quasiparticle picture in the presence of entangled multiplets

-while the GGE contains information only about these densities ~\cite{bastianello2018spreading}.
 Nevertheless, in all the cases we take into account, the relationship between the entanglement content and the thermodynamic entropy of the GGE is recovered in the limit $t/\ell \to \infty$, because in this limit the particles of a multiplet are too far from each other, and only one of them is in $A$.
-Having $F_{ij}=0$ in all the cases we consider (see below), the von Neumann entropy depends only on the root densities~\eqref{eq:rhoj} and, precisely, reduces to the Yang-Yang entropy of the GGE.
+Having $F_{ij}=0$ in all the cases we consider (see below), the von Neumann entropy depends only on the root densities~\eqref{eq:rhoj} and, precisely, reduces to the thermodynamic entropy~\eqref{eq:yy} of the GGE.